darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 The empirical column is the referee here, and for my money this is the best single table the project has produced.

 The Gaussian declares every jump event impossible.
 The GFC's worst day is a 67-ages-of-the-universe event; COVID-19's is four trillion ages.
 Even the mild -4.42% of September 2022, a day the sample serves up 33 times, gets a return period (28 years) longer than the sample that contains it.
-Under the Gaussian, all four crises are textbook Black Swans, and that is a statement about the Gaussian, not about the crises.
+Under the Gaussian, all four crises are textbook Black Swans, and that is a statement about the Gaussian.

 The Student-t (ν = 2.648) absolves everything.
 Its implied recurrence matches the empirical column almost exactly at the two grind events (1.5 vs 1.9 years for dot-com, 0.7 vs 0.8 years for the Fed hikes) and stays on the right side of plausibility for the jumps: the GFC day once per 4.9 years, the COVID-19 day once per decade.
 A once-per-decade event inside a 25-year sample is not a swan of any colour.